tqec/topologiq/benchmark/README.md

 # What is this folder?
-This folder is only used locally.
-It contains data files which are helpful to:
+This folder contains files and reports which are helpful to:
 - understand and improve runtimes
 - understand and improve space-time volume performance
 - understand edge cases that might helpf in debugging.

-## Why are there no data files in the folder?
+## Why are there no data files in the data folder?
-The actual .CSV files with data for analytics remain local.
+The data folder sometimes contains and sometimes does not contain files.
+It depends on whether there is work ongoing to generate new benchmarks.

+Ideally, one day this will be optimised so that benchmarks are always actualised for every update of the codebase.

-To create data files, give the main `runner.py` function the optional parameter `log_stats: bool = True`.
-This will trigger the creation a unique identifier for the run, and automated logging to the following files:
+If you see no files but still want to play around with some data about Topologiq's performance, give the main `runner.py` function the optional parameter `log_stats: bool = True`.
+This will trigger the creation of the following data files:
 - graph_manager.csv: statistics about the outer BFS cycle,
 - pathfinder.csv: statistics about each individual edge path sent to the inner pathfinder algorithm,
 - params.csv: outputs and run parameters for specific runs.
 - debug.csv: output and run parameters for specific runs that can assist debugging (failed runs or runs using atypical beam lengths or atypical hyperparameters).

 Please note.
 Statistics are NOT logged by default.
-A regular failed run will NOT be logged unless `log_stats` is set to `True`.
+A regular run will NOT be logged unless `log_stats` is set to `True`.

 ## Schemas
-Schemas are as follows:
+Schemas for the data files inside the data folder are as follows:

 ### Graph manager (one log per cycle/circuit run)
 - unique_run_id: the unique identifier for the specific run of the full algorithmic flow,